processone/docs.ejabberd.im/content/admin/guide/configuration.md

 `db_type: mnesia|odbc`

 :   Define the type of storage where the module will create the tables and store user information.
 The default is the storage defined by the global option `default_db`, or `mnesia` if omitted.
 If `odbc` value is defined, make sure you have defined the database, see [database](#database-and-ldap-configuration).
+Note: If `mnesia` is used, the total size of all MAM archives cannot exceed 2 GB.
+The `delete_old_mam_messages` command could be run periodically to make sure the `mnesia` data won't grow beyond that limit.
+To support larger archives, `odbc` storage must be used.

 `default: always|never|roster`